-So much of what a child experiences when they’re young affects how they develop and who they become as adults.
-Traumatic events in childhood have shown to lead to chronic health problems, mental health issues and substance abuse later in life.
+Much of what children experience when they’re young affects how they develop and who they become as adults.
+Traumatic events in childhood can to lead to chronic health problems, mental health issues and substance abuse later in life.
 That’s why understanding and preventing Adverse Childhood Experiences (ACEs) is so important.

 The CDC also recognizes an environment that undermines a child’s safety, stability and bonding as contributing to ACE potential.
 This includes growing up in a household where drug or alcohol abuse is present, mental illness exists in the family, or instability from parental separation or incarceration is a part of the child’s life.